-The mark of a true Christian disciple is the radical confession of Jesus Christ as Lord of all and His life and all of creation and the one's commitment to follow Him every day (1 Cor.
+The mark of a true Christian disciple is the radical confession of Jesus Christ as Lord of all one's life and of all creation and one's commitment to follow Him every day (1 Cor.
 1:2; Acts 9:14).
 In Wesleyan terms, this is the essence of Christian perfection which is referred to as: "...purity of intention, dedication of one's entire life to God.
-It is to give God all of our heart, and permit Him to govern our life".
-This means that Christian discipleship is not merely a cognitive experience of indoctrination in the rudiments of faith, rather a lifestyle.
+It is to give God all of our heart, and permit Him to govern our life"5.
+This means that Christian discipleship is not merely a cognitive experience of indoctrination in the rudiments of faith, but rather a lifestyle.
 Without complete and total sovereignty of Jesus Christ in the life of the believer there can be no holistic mission.

-What is the supreme calling in accepting the Lord Jesus Christ into the life of his disciples?
-Ephesians 4:13 affirms: "until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining the whole measure of the fullness of God".
+What is the supreme calling in accepting the sovereignty of Jesus Christ into the life of his disciples?
+Ephesians 4:13 affirms: "until we all reach unity of the faith and of the knowledge of the Son of God and become mature, attaining the whole measure of the fullness of Christ".
 This is the goal for every believer and is God's supreme purpose for His People.
 Knight has also written,

-The divine plan is not only fulfilled through the new pact - by which God's law of love is written on the hearts of men - but also through the restoration of the divine image, begun through regeneration, continued in entire sanctification and concluding with glorification...
-Although the final transformation will be in the future, the Holy Spirit works effectively now within the followers of Christ becoming like Christ.
+The divine plan is not only fulfilled through the new pact - by which God's law of love is written on the hearts of men - but also through the restoration of the divine image, begun in regeneration, continued in entire sanctification and concluding in glorification...
+Although the final transformation will be in the future, the Holy Spirit works effectively now within the followers of Christ making them like Christ6.

-For Christians, our only example of life and mission is Jesus of Nazareth for his perfect coherency between his life and his teachings, between his preaching and his attention to multiple human needs.
-But one who is called to holiness in Jesus' fashion is not called a lone individualist, of exclusive personal reach; rather through one's lifestyle,
+For Christians, our only model of life and mission is Jesus of Nazareth through his perfect coherence between his life and his teachings, between his preaching and his attention to multiple human needs.
+But one who is called to holiness in Jesus' fashion is not called a lone individualist, of exclusively personal reach; but rather through his lifestyle, Jesus Christ's disciple responds to God's grace, "showing" one's Master and announcing the good news in a holistic way, not only by word, but also through actions.